ctrlplusb/lerna-cola/README.md

 ## Plugin Development

-Developing plugins are very easy.
-You can develop 3 different types of plugins; one for each command type.
+Developing plugins is very easy.
+You can create a plugin to support one or more of the 4 commands that Lerna Cola provides.

-To create a plugin create a new package, where "main" on its package.json file points to the plugin source.
+To create a plugin simply create new package where the "main" on its package.json file points to the plugin module.

 Your newly created package can adopt the behaviour of any of the plugin types as long as provides implementation for the interface specified for each plugin type.
-For example below is a template for a plugin package that supports all the plugin types (clean/build/develop/deploy):
+For example below is a template for a plugin package that supports all the command types (clean/build/develop/deploy):

 ```javascript
 // my-plugin.js